Why are buildings listed?

 Listing marks and celebrates a building’s special architectural and historic interest, and protects it for current and future generations to enjoy.

-A listed structure can only be altered, extended or demolished with permission from the local council or other government authority.
-This means changes to the structure will only be permitted if they respect the character and interest of the building and its setting.
+To alter, extend, or demolish a listed structure, you must obtain permission from the local council or another government authority.
+They grant changes only if they maintain the character and interest of the building and its setting

 Listed buildings are given a grade based on the level of architectural or historic interest.
 There are three main categories of listed buildings in England and Wales: